-You will need to know these settings later.
+Write down the displayed settings.
+You'll need to know these settings later.
 Click Next.

-If you do not have a free setting, you will see a screen like the follwoing.
+If you do not have a free setting, you will see a screen like this:

 Click Finish to exit ComTest.
-Go to "What to Do with ComTest's Recommendation" on page 10.
+Go to "What to Do with ComTest's Recommendation" on page 8.